 - Large (5 ml) tubes should be used when more than one test will be performed on the samples so a greater quantity of blood can be collected. - Place the necessary number of empty tubes in the cardboard tube box and tilt the box approximately 30 degrees.
 Brace the box in this position while you collect samples to facilitate clot formation in the samples.
 If using large, open-top tubes for hand delivery to the laboratory, place a large piece of tape over the tops of the tubes in the box.
-Do not use open-top tubes with tape over the top for shipping the labs can provide caps for the large tubes if requested for shipping.
-(If it is a hot day, keep samples cool on frozen cold packs immediately after collection). - Collect 2.5 milliliters (cc) of blood per bird and place it in a large (5-ml) tube.
+Do not use open-top tubes with tape over the top for shipping - the labs can provide caps for the large tubes if requested for shipping. - Collect 2.5 milliliters (cc) of blood per bird and place it in a large (5-ml) tube.
 Place the sample in the tube using only gentle, steady pressure on the syringe to avoid damaging the blood cells. - Complete the submission form and place it on top of the samples.
 If samples are to be tested for pullorum, label tubes to correspond to the offical band number of each bird sampled.
 Include the band number on the submission form. - Place the box lid on tightly. - Label the box (not the lid) with the owner name, and premise ID or flock address. - Place the box into a plastic bag.
-Seal the bag. - Disinfect the outside of the plastic bag. - Keep the samples cool on frozen cold packs in a cooler during transport do not use ice.
+Seal the bag. - Disinfect the outside of the plastic bag. - Keep the samples cool on frozen ice packs in a cooler during transport do not use ice.
 Do not allow the blood samples to freeze.